sync2brain/bossdevice-usermanual/docs/_sources/1b_GettingStartedCheckList.rst.txt

 Bittium NeurOne Users
 =====================
-The checlist below helps in setting up the bossdevice.
+The checlist below helps in setting up the bossdevice RESEARCH.

 1. The bossdevice and drivers USB have been received by you.
 2. NeurOne biosignal amplifier with firmware 1.4.30 or above.